Telluride Blues & Brews: Blind Boys Of Alabama

 To put that date in perspective, the get-together predates the attack on Pearl Harbor and the development of the 12-inch vinyl album (only ‘78s’ were available at the time).
 When they began singing together, “separate but equal” was still a sad summary of race relations in the United States.

-About 75 years after they hit their first notes together, the Blind Boys of Alabama remain exceptional, not just for the longevity of the group, but also for the depth and breadth of their catalog and relevance to contemporary roots music.
+Nearly 75 years after they hit their first notes together, The Blind Boys of Alabama remain exceptional not just for the longevity of the group, but also for the depth and breadth of their catalog and relevance to contemporary roots music.